mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 We can verify this pretty easily geometrically:

-So far, this introduction is simple enough, but things get confusing when you move to 3x3 matrix.
-Given a 3x3 matrix $\boldsymbol{A}$, its determinant can be computed via the following equation:

-Already the geometric intuition of the 2x2 matrix is less clear.
-Where does this equation come from?

-Unfortunately, this is not the end.
-The determinant for a $m \times m$ matrix $\boldsymbol{A}$ is defined as follows:
+So far, this isn't so confusing, but things get worse when you move to higher dimensions.
+Specifically, it turns out that the determinant for a $m \times m$ matrix $\boldsymbol{A}$ is defined as follows:

 $$\text{Det}(\boldsymbol{A}) := \sum_{i \in S_m}$$